rng-app/rng-app/README.md

 > the code in string like ```var btn = `<div></div>`;```, so it wil be
 > easy to write a HTML-coded RNG component as a string of JavaScript.

+## Sponsors
+We are grateful to our sponsors who support the development of this open-source project.
+Their contributions help us continue to improve and maintain the project.

+If you're interested in becoming a sponsor, feel free to contact us!
+All financial contributions, no matter the size, are greatly appreciated.

 ## License
 RNG App is licensed under the MIT License.
 See the LICENSE file for more information.